-Images of the right and left common carotid arteries (CCA) were acquired using Electric LOGIO S7 (General Electric Healthcare; Boston, Massachusetts, USA) ultrasound machine equipped with a ML6-15MHz (Matrix Linear probe with operating frequency 4.5-15MHz) probe by three emergency physicians with at least six years clinical experience in point-of-care ultrasound.
-The way of CIMT measurement was conformed to guideline from the European Society of Cardiology.29 With the patient lying in the supine position, the neck was rotated to the opposite side for examination.
-Longitudinal and transverse sonograms of the CCA were obtained and IMT measurements were taken in the CCA at a point 10mm proximal to the bulb, which was the reference point of measurement for all study participants.
+Images of the right and left common carotid arteries (CCA) were acquired using Electric LOGIQ S7 (General Electric Healthcare: Boston, Massachusetts, USA) ultrasound machine equipped with a matrix linear probe with operating frequency 4.5-15MHz by three emergency physicians with at least six years clinical experience in point-of-care ultrasound.
+The CIMT measurement conformed to the European Society of Cardiology's guideline [18].
+With the patient lying in the supine position, the neck was rotated to the opposite side for examination.
+Longitudinal and transverse sonograms of the CCA were obtained and IMT measurements were taken in the CCA at a point 10mm proximal to the bulb, which was the reference point of measurement for all study participants (Figure 1).
 Thickness of the intima media was defined as the distance between the leading edge of lumen intima and the leading edge of media adventitia echo.
 On transverse view, the far wall CIMT was taken as the transverse IMT measurement.
 The CCA was also scanned by two longitudinal views: anterolateral, with transducer positioned parallel to the anterior border of the sternocleidomastoid muscle and posterolateral, with the transducer positioned parallel to the posterior border of the sternocleidomastoid muscle.
 The far wall CIMT readings were taken.
 An average of the anterolateral and posterolateral planes was obtained as the longitudinal IMT measurement.
 The average longitudinal and transverse measurements gave the main single CIMT measurement for the study on each side of the neck.
 All images used for measurements were frozen at end diastole.